googleb4dd59fc085f06ab.html Skip to main content

 How to Set Canonical URLs

-Canonical URLs are very easy to implement when you need to solve a duplicate content issue.
+Canonical URLs are very easy to put in place when you need to solve a duplicate content issue.
 We’ll walk you through how simple it is to apply canonical URLs on your websites.
-For this example, we’ll use the same fake URLs we used previously:
+For this example, we’ll use the same fake URLs we used before.

-Pretend these two pages have the exact same content, but they are just in separate sections of your site.
-Maybe there are a few stylistic differences, but other than that, the content is identical.
-These version could even be linked to from other sites, so the content is valuable and needs to be kept on your site.
-But how do you decide which version should be displayed in search engine results?
+Pretend these two pages have the same content, but they are in separate sections of your site.
+There may be a few stylistic differences, but other than that, the content is identical.
+You could even link these versions from other sites, making the content valuable and necessary to keep on your site.
+But how do you determine which version to display in search engine results?

-Say we decide to choose the first article above as our canonical page.
-We will have to add the canonical URL to the code of the non-canonical page, by adding code into the <head> section of the page’s HTML.
-Your content management system may have a plug-in that can set this for you without you having to manually edit your code, but it’s still handy to know how to set a canonical URL.
+Say we choose the first article above as our canonical page.
+We will have to add the canonical URL to the code of the non-canonical page by adding code into the <head> section of the page’s HTML.
+Your content management system may have a plug-in to set this for you.
+Automated code changes remove the need for manual work.
+But it’s still handy to know how to set a canonical URL.
 The URL that we would add in our example would look like this:

 <link rel=”canonical” href=”https://schoolbus.com/our-services”/>

-This code would be added into the <head> section of “https://schoolbus.com/about-us/services/” to ensure that our preferred article is the one being shown in search engine results.
+Add this code to the <head> section of “https://schoolbus.com/about-us/services/.”
+It will ensure that our preferred article appears in search results.
 It’s that easy.

-Essentially what this small action does is merge these two pages into one from a search engine perspective.
-Any links to both URLs now count as a single, canonical version of the URL, which should help to increase organic search engine traffic.
+This action unifies two pages into a single entity for search engines.
+Any links to both URLs now count as one – they are the canonical URLs.
+This change should increase organic search traffic.

 Why Do Canonical Links Matter and shouls every unique page implement a canonical url?